Mast3rwaf1z/ComTek-P1/README.md

 it serves both as a convenience to new users and existing due to the ability to ignore each others file trees.

 incidentally this structure also serves as a convenient file sharing platform during the project period.

+FINAL CODE IS THE NEWEST VERSION IN THE MAIN REPOSITORY